-- 2.18 The Policies within the London Borough of Hillingdon Local Plan Part 2 that the application should be considered against but not limited to, are: DMH1, DMH5, DHMB11, DMT1, DMT2, DMT5 and DMT6. - 2.19 Policy DMH1 seeks to ensure that residential accommodation is not lost to protect and meet the projected housing needs.
-Any subdivision of existing dwellings needs to ensure adequate amenity and living spaces are provided. - 2.20 For dwellings to be considered acceptable as being an HMO, Policy DMH5 requires the buildings needing to have good accessibility to local amenities and public transport, provide satisfactory living conditions and not result in an over prescription of HMO properties.
+- 2.18 The Policies within the London Borough of Hillingdon Local Plan Part 2 that the application should be considered against but not limited to, are: DMH1, DMH4, DMH5, DHMB11, DMT1, DMT2, DMT5 and DMT6. - 2.19 Policy DMH1 seeks to ensure that residential accommodation is not lost to protect and meet the projected housing needs.
+Any subdivision of existing dwellings needs to ensure adequate amenity and living spaces are provided. - 2.20 Residential Conversions and Redevelopment is covered by Policy DMH 5 and identifies that where dwellings are to be converted or redeveloped into flats then they would only be permitted where the proposal would not result in more than 10% of the properties on the street being redeveloped into flats.

+2.21 For dwellings to be considered acceptable as being an HMO, Policy DMH5 requires the buildings needing to have good accessibility to local amenities and public transport, provide satisfactory living conditions and not result in an over prescription of HMO properties.

-2.21 Design is covered within Policy DMHB 11 and seeks to ensure that all developments are designed to the highest standards and incorporates principles of good design, where it should be of an appropriate scale, height and mass to adjoining structures and also not result in adversely impact on amenities of adjacent properties.
+2.22 Design is covered within Policy DMHB 11 and seeks to ensure that all developments are designed to the highest standards and incorporates principles of good design, where it should be of an appropriate scale, height and mass to adjoining structures and also not result in adversely impact on amenities of adjacent properties.
 Additionally, schemes should also pick up on design vernaculars of the surrounding area.

-2.22 Managing transport impacts is covered by Policy DMT 1 and considers how developments can be sustainable and can be accessible by public transport, walking and cycling and have no significant adverse transport or air quality impacts.
+2.23 Managing transport impacts is covered by Policy DMT 1 and considers how developments can be sustainable and can be accessible by public transport, walking and cycling and have no significant adverse transport or air quality impacts.

-2.23 This is then continued into Policies DMT 2, DMT 5 and DMT 6 which highlight the need for developments to provide safe and efficient vehicular access to the highway network, appropriate provisions for parking of both cars and cycles and ensure that there is no impact on local amenities and congestion.
+2.24 This is then continued into Policies DMT 2, DMT 5 and DMT 6 which highlight the need for developments to provide safe and efficient vehicular access to the highway network, appropriate provisions for parking of both cars and cycles and ensure that there is no impact on local amenities and congestion.